sammlapp/training_gui/plan.md

 ## Annotation task creation panel Improvements:
 - Review tab binary classification: check box in settings to show f"Score : {row['score']:0.2f}" in the clip display panel (just below audio file display position)

-## Classifier-guided listening
-annotation pane: if using early stopping mode:
-- annotation csv has column for 'group name': combines any stratification eg by date window, point name
-- create a state variable tracking group_name:status, where status is (a) 'unverified candidate detection' (>=1 clips in group, no verified detections, >=1 unannotated or uncertain clips), (b) 'verified detection' (>=1 yes annotation), (c) 'verified non-detection' (all clips in group labeled no), or (d) 'no candidate detection'.
-- filter to clips in groups with status 'unverified candidate detection'
-- order clips by group
-- display group in clip panel

 ## inference tab updates:
 for completed tasks, add a button to create an annotation task